 Guidelines for Acceptable Use

-The computing resource is a tool integral to the functioning of the University.
+The computing resource is an integral tool for the functioning of the university.
 All who use the computing resource must understand that it is primarily for advancement of the University’s mission and values expressed through its teaching, research, public service, business, and outreach functions.
 Use of the computing resource is permitted only in conformity with these values as expressed in University policy, including this Computer Usage Policy and other University policies, and in conformity with federal, state and local law.

 “The material located at this site is not endorsed, sponsored or provided by or on behalf of Rockhurst University.”

-Because of the state of the art of computing technology, the computing resource is subject to invasion and injury by unauthorized persons, whether caused or facilitated intentionally, negligently or unintentionally.
+Because of the state-of-the-art computing technology, the computing resource is subject to invasion and injury by unauthorized persons, whether caused or facilitated intentionally, negligently, or unintentionally.
 To protect against prohibited invasion and injury, all who use the computing resource must use it in conformity with its security protections.
 A University computer account may be accessed or used only by the person(s) to whom it is assigned.

 The computing resource is a limited resource shared by the Rockhurst community.
 The resource is finite and all who use the resource must recognize that they are one of many users and overuse can bring with it negative consequences.
 Those who use the computing resource must also respect the needs of other authorized users.

-No list of acceptable uses or prohibited activities can be complete.
+No list of acceptable uses or prohibited activities can be completed.
 Below are examples of prohibited activity.

 Other activities, although not specifically described in this policy, may result in violation of University policy.
 If you have a question regarding whether any use or anticipated use is a violation of University policy, contact the Computer Services Help Desk, located on the 4th floor of Conway Hall, Room 420, x4357.